-update him.
-19013780 Highways Q4 Mr X complained the Council did not properly consider the Armed Forces Covenant when it decided his request for a disabled parking bay.
-Mr X believes this may have deprived him of a disabled parking bay, causing inconvenience when he holds meetings for other disabled people.
-Mr X complained over the phone to the Council about its decision in November.
-From the evidence the Ombudsman saw, a disabled parking bay, causing inconvenience when he holds meetings for other disabled people.
-Mr X complained over the phone to the Council disabled this request for the evidence the Ombudsman saw, a disabled parking bay, causing inconvenience when he holds meetings for other disabled people.
-Mr X complained over the phone to the Council about its decision in November.
-From the evidence the Ombudsman saw, a disabled parking bay is most conformed to a 'military charter'.
+The Council will, within a month of the final decision, apologise to Mr B for failing to update him.
+19013780 Highways Q4 · Mr X complained over the phone to the Council about its decision in November.
+From the evidence the Ombudsman saw, during this call, Mr X said the Council had not conformed to a 'military charter'.
 The Council wrote to Mr X in December to confirm he did not meet the eligibility criteria for the marking of a disabled parking bay and the Council had closed his application.
 It did not address the 'military charter' which we understand to be the Armed Forces Covenant.
 The Ombudsman found fault with the Council for its failure to consider the Armed Forces Covenant when deciding Mr X's original application.
 This fault caused Mr X an injustice as he was denied the opportunity to have his application properly considered.
 The Council was unaware of the Covenant and the effect it might have on its decision about Mr X's application.
+I am not saying the Council should approve Mr X's application.
 However, it should properly consider whether Mr X's circumstances, mean he should be offered special treatment.
 The Council's final decision may be the same.
 I cannot question this if it has been properly reached.
 As a result, the Council agreed to the Ombudsman's recommendation.